An Expert Tool for Expert Users

 These engineers had decades of domain expertise, but their tools forced constant context-switching, duplicated effort, and inconsistent analysis.
 Leadership wanted consolidation—without losing the specialized capabilities experts depended on.

-I had to replace five tools with one—without simplifying away expertise or breaking workflows that already worked.
+The challenge was consolidating five tools into one without simplifying away expertise or disrupting workflows that already worked.

 Five tools.
 Different mental models.
 No shared platform.